yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-RemoteProc.rst

    => rproc init <id>

-The below command lists all the available/initialized remotecores in the system.
+The below command lists all the available/initialized remotecores in a system.

 ::